DataShades/ckanext-files/README.md

 ```

 Storage **default** is not configured.
 That's why we need `default`
 configuration.
-But if you want to use a different storage or you don't want to
+But if you want to upload a file into a different storage or you
-add the `default` storage, you can always specify the name of the storage you
+don't want to add the `default` storage at all, you can always specify
-are going to use.
+explicitly the name of the storage you are going to use.

 When using API actions, add `storage` parameter to the call: